 7. Continuity of learning and transitions

 8. Assessment for learning

 ECC Parents Can Expect:

-GSG is situated on 144-acres of picturesque oceanfront land.
+GSG is situated on 144 acres (58ha) of picturesque waterfront land.
 Our campus enables students to have unique onsite access to both bushland and foreshore environments.

 Great Southern Grammar is part of what has become an international movement to reconnect children with nature.
 Children learn a great deal from interacting with the natural environment.
 The deep learning that happens through engagement in the outdoors includes the development of language concepts and relationship development.
 Such engagement also teaches children how to assess and take risks.